Skip to main content

 3. Return to the starting position and repeat 15 times over two sets.

-Especially when starting out, it is important that you don’t overwhelm yourself with a big commitment.
-Often, people will start off by saying that they will work out five days a week, and then they only have time to get in three.
-They feel disappointed in themselves and give up, missing out on all the potential they have.
+Especially when starting out, it’s important you don’t overwhelm yourself with a big commitment.
+Lifting weights every day will actually increase your risk of overuse injuries.
+People will often start by saying they’ll work out five days a week, and then they only have time to get in three.
+You don’t want to feel disappointed in yourself and risk giving up and missing out on your full potential.

-Be honest and realistic about how much time you have every week to dedicate to exercise, and plan out the days and times ahead of time.
+Be honest and realistic about how much time you have every week to dedicate to exercise and plan out the days and times ahead of time.
+Everyone has to start somewhere.
 Twice a week is a great place to start, and then work your way up.
-Ideally, you want to exercise four to five times per week.
+Ideally, you want to exercise four to five times per week, focusing on different muscle groups.
+Research shows that you can still increase muscle mass by staying consistent and performing as few as two brief weight training sessions of about 12 to 20 exercises every week.

 Topics